 · 2 min read

-NSF International Launches Tire Pressure Monitoring System (TPMS) Registration
+NSF Launches Tire Pressure Monitoring System (TPMS) Registration

-ANN ARBOR, Mich. – NSF International, an independent global organization with more than 70 years of product testing and certification expertise, has registered its first tire pressure monitoring system (TPMS) sensors made by Standard Motor Products, Inc. Through NSF International’s new TPMS registration program, TPMS sensors are tested to federal motor vehicle regulations while working with a vehicle’s on-board systems to warn drivers when a tire is dangerously underinflated.
+ANN ARBOR, Mich. – NSF, an independent global organization with more than 70 years of product testing and certification expertise, has registered its first tire pressure monitoring system (TPMS) sensors made by Standard Motor Products, Inc. Through NSF’s new TPMS registration program, TPMS sensors are tested to federal motor vehicle regulations while working with a vehicle’s on-board systems to warn drivers when a tire is dangerously underinflated.

-To earn NSF International registration, Standard Motor Products’ TPMS sensors met the following requirements:
+To earn NSF registration, Standard Motor Products’ TPMS sensors met the following requirements:

 - Compliance with FMVSS (Federal Motor Vehicle Safety Standards) 138.
 Testing is performed on a vehicle for each protocol and for each sensor.